Sai-Krishna1001/dsa-quiz/README.md

 B. 🧩 Create a new node with the value 10 and change its next pointer to point to the node with value 8.

-C. 🌟 Create a new node with the value 10, change its next pointer to point to the node with value 12, and update the next pointer of the node with value 8 to point to the new node.
+C. 🌟 Create a new node with the value 10, change its next pointer to point to the node with value 12, and update the next pointer of the node with value 8 to point to the new node, then update the next pointer of the node with value 12 to point to the new node.

-D. 😅 Create a new node with the value 10, change its next pointer to point to the node with value 12, and update the next pointer of the node with value 8 to point to the new node, then update the next pointer of the node with value 12 to point to the new node.
+D. 😅 Create a new node with the value 10, change its next pointer to point to the node with value 18, and update the next pointer of the node with value 8 to point to the new node, then update the next pointer of the node with value 12 to point to the new node.

 <details>
   <summary>Answer</summary>

-  Option C. 🪄 Create a new node with the value 10, change its next pointer to point to the node with value 12, and update the next pointer of the node with value 8 to point to the new node.
+  Option A. 🕰️ Create a new node with the value 10, change its next pointer to point to the node with value 12, and update the next pointer of the node with value 8 to point to the new node.

 </details>